sukuo/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-cat <filename> : shows the contents of the file pwd : shows the path of the directory you are currently in man <command> : pulls up all information for a given command, best way to find information! grep <'text'> <filename> : outputs all instances of the text in the file head -n <filename> : outputs the top n lines of the file tail -n <filename> : outputs the bottom n lines of the file touch <filename> : creates a file clear : gives you a blank terminal window rm -r <directory>/ : force removes a directory or file mv <old_file> <new_file> : renames the old file to the new file name mv <file> <directory> : moves the file to the selected directory find <directory> "<filename>" : finds all file with specified name in selected directory, can be used with * to find all files containing the "<filename>"
+cat (filename) : shows the contents of the file <br />
+pwd : shows the path of the directory you are currently in'<br />
+man (command) : pulls up all information for a given command, best way to find information!<br />
+grep (text) (filename) : outputs all instances of the text in the file<br />
+head -n (filename) : outputs the top n lines of the file<br />
+tail -n (filename) : outputs the bottom n lines of the file<br />
+touch (filename) : creates a file<br />
+clear : gives you a blank terminal window<br />
+rm -r (directory)/ : force removes a directory or file<br />
+mv (old_file) (new_file) : renames the old file to the new file name<br />
+mv (file) (directory) : moves the file to the selected directory<br />
+find (directory) "(filename)" : finds all file with specified name in selected directory, can be used with * to find all files containing the "(filename)"<br />
-"up arrow" : recalls last command executed, can be pressed multiple times to see past commands executed from latest to earliest wc : wordcount with options (-l : lines, -w : words, -c : byte size, -m : # of characters)
+"up arrow" : recalls last command executed, can be pressed multiple times to see past commands executed from latest to earliest<br />
+wc : wordcount with options (-l : lines, -w : words, -c : byte size, -m : # of characters)
 ---